Are your gums tender and inflamed? Do they bleed when you brush?

 Severe gum disease is the primary cause of tooth loss.
-As serious as that is, patients of our Troy family dentist surprised to learn that there are other serious physical complications associated with the disease.
+As serious as that is, patients of the family dentist in Troy, OH are surprised to learn that there are other serious physical complications associated with the disease.

 While periodontal disease, heart disease, and stroke may seem to be completely unrelated, numerous studies show that people suffering from gum disease are at twice the risk for coronary heart disease.
 Researchers have also found that oral infection is a risk factor for stroke.